100+ Management Skills for Your Resume: List, Examples & Tips

 Coordinating

 The ability to coordinate refers to knowing what happens to the project, what needs to happen, and who can finish the assigned tasks within the timeframe.
-A manager with good coordination skills can assign tasks to the right employees.
+Putting coordinating as a management skill on resume can signal recruiters that you have the ability to assign the right task to the right employee.
 Coordinating is an important management and leadership skill in resumes

 • Empathy